 I’ve been in Atlanta the last few days with my mom.
 She had a double mastectomy yesterday morning.
 I haven’t talked much about her breast cancer over the last few months.
 I tend to be pretty private about family stuff and this has been particularly hard for me to talk about.
+But there have been so many answered prayers.

 In March when I learned she had breast cancer, I was devastated.
 I was scared.
 I was terrified that I would lose her.
 It was unexpected, of course, and the first few days after she told me I cried an awful lot.
 She has a very aggressive form of breast cancer – Inflammatory Breast Cancer.
 There was no tumor like you would normally expect to find and this kind of cancer isn’t found on a mammogram.
 One morning while in the shower she noticed a change in the appearance of her skin and that her nipple looked inverted.